Theonewhomadethings/Theonewhomadethings/README.md

 I am a 3rd year Physics student currently pursuing a BSc at Royal Holloway.
 After I achieve my BSC, the plan is to work in the industry for several years to gain hands on experience working with the most up to date leading-edge technologies.
 At some stage I will gain my Masters and specialize in either Quantum Physics, AI research or what ever captivates me at that future time and return to work in the industry.

 I am an enthusiastic problem solver with a curious mind.
-I am passionate about and want to explore; AI, Engineering and Quantitative trading.
+I am passionate about; AI, Engineering and Quantitative trading.

 ## ⚡ Languages, Tools and Technologies ⚡:
 (This section is coming soon!)